richardtape/kupukupu/dev-docs/current-state.md

             -   `published`: ISO date string of publication date
             -   `link`: URL to the original content
             -   `active`: Boolean attribute for active state
+            -   `isread`: Boolean attribute indicating if the item has been read
         -   Events:
             ```javascript
             // Events emitted by the feed item